 Given the level of judgement applied by the Group and the magnitude of the goodwill and intangible assets with indefinite lives recognised on the Group's Consolidated statement of financial position we determined that this was a key audit matter.
-How our audit addressed the key audit matter the operation of the Group's business.
+How our audit addressed the key audit matter synergies were shared across the Group's business based on our consideration of internal Group reporting, discussions and our understanding of the operation of the Group's business.